samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab7_Consumption_in_app/readme.md

 1. Demonstrate offline model inference
 1. Demonstrate local and cloud inference

+## Lab Scenario
+Use ONNX Runtime for On-device, Use Azure AI for Cloud.

 ## Running fine-tuned GPT model in the cloud

+Needs to be updated for calling GPT3.5 Fine tuned model

 ## Running fine-tuned Phi local model application